jkrfnd/Mod-3/readme.md

 Installing
 To deploy and interact with the MyToken contract, you will need:

--A local Ethereum development environment such as Hardhat or Truffle -A code editor such as Visual Studio Code
+- A local Ethereum development environment such as Hardhat or Truffle
+- A code editor such as Visual Studio Code
--Node.js and npm (Node Package Manager)
+- Node.js and npm (Node Package Manager)
--Metamask or another Ethereum wallet for managing accounts and transactions
+Metamask or another Ethereum wallet for managing accounts and transactions

 ## Help